2. Financial Policies

 Council will try to follow any indications given by donors as to the use of their donation.
 Where no indication has been given, Council may use such donations for any suitable purpose, but will prefer youth outreach, other outreach and player development in that order of priority.

-Council deleted 14th July 2012: 2.3 Use of income from book and equipment sales
+Council deleted this on 14th July 2012: 2.3 Use of income from book and equipment sales

 Council may use income from book and equipment sales for any appropriate purpose, but will prefer player development and then outreach in that order of priority.